Italy's 5-Star proposes professor as economy minister candidate

 The group founded in 2009 by comedian Beppe Grillo is naming ministerial candidates, with an eye to countering charges its officials are too inexperienced.

-5-Star leader Luigi Di Maio said Andrea Roventini, 40, an associate professor of economics at the Sant’Anna School of Advanced Studies in Pisa, was a world leader in his field and would head the Treasury in any 5-Star government.
+5-Star leader Luigi Di Maio said Andrea Roventini, 40, an associate professor of economics at the Sant’Anna School of Advanced Studies in Pisa, would head the Treasury in any 5-Star government.

-He also tipped three other university professors to lead the foreign, interior and defence ministries — Emanuela Del Re, Paola Giannetakis and Elisabetta Trenta respectively.

-“We are not proposing a government of technocrats.
-The people we have picked put their hearts and minds into everything they do.
-They know what they are talking about,” Di Maio told reporters.“I challenge the other (parties) to do better.”
+“He boasts a publication record that puts him among the top 10 percent of economists worldwide,” Di Maio wrote on Facebook.

 Sunday’s vote is widely expected to produce a hung parliament, although polls suggest a centre-right coalition around former premier Silvio Berlusconi’s Forza Italia (Go Italy!) party may get close to winning a parliamentary majority.